grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     Thank you.
-When you arrive at the clinic, stay in your car (or outside) and reply \"arrived\" to this message
+When you arrive at the clinic, stay in your car (or outside the clinic) and reply "arrived" to this message

 ### ScreeningDontUnderstand